Siripassornbibi/Siripassornbibi/README.md

 ## ✦ About Me
 <p>
 Let me introduce myself!
-I'm a third-year Computer Science student at Srinakharinwirot University.
+I'm just a graduated Computer Science student at Srinakharinwirot University.
 A hardworking and organized individual with strong time management skills.
 Passionate about programming and continuously expanding my knowledge.
-Always eager to learn, take on new challenges, and grow as a developer or data scientist.
+Always eager to learn, take on new challenges, and grow as a developer.
 </p>

 ## ✦ My Interests